Charles Manson Out Of Prison, Hospitalized For Serious Illness [Breaking]

 A photo posted by HITS 93.1 (@hits931) on

 Manson testified that the murders were motivated by the Beatles’ song titled “Helter Skelter” which he believed called for a race war.
 It was his hope that the murders would incite that war.
+The words “Helter Skelter” and “Death to Pigs” were written on blood on the walls at the murder scene.

 As noted by Fox News, his cult was largely made up of runaways and others who for one reason or another had chosen to drop out of society.
 The use of hallucinogens was rampant in the group and contributed to the charisma his followers saw in him.

 Charles Manson was originally sentenced to the death penalty, but in 1972, California did away with the death penalty, which resulted in a change in his sentence.